bstraa/dsp/05a-python.md

 ###Q4.
 List Comprehension, Map &amp; Filter

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

+List comprehensions are the most Pythonic way to create a list through iteration.
+Although, lists can be created using iteration without list comprehensions, they are slow and less efficient and not Pythonic.
+An example of a 'map' using a list comprehension follows:

+y = [x for x in range(0, 10)]

+Without a list comprehension:

+y = []
+z = range(0, 10)
+for zz in z:
+    y.append(zz)

+An example of a list comprehension using 'filter' follows:

+y = [x for x in range(0,10) if x%2 == 0]

+Without a list comprehension:

+y = []
+z = range(0, 10)
+for zz in z:
+    if zz%2 == 0:
+       y.append(zz)

+It is also possible to do dictionary comprehensions; however, because dictionaries are a different data type than lists, they are more limited.
+An example follows:

+d = {x: x**2 for x in range(0, 5)}

+The same principle applies to set comprehensions, but without key-value mappings, set comprehensions are a bit more simple.
+Here is an example:

+d = {x for x in range(0, 5)}

 ---